Moab Elopement Guide: Advice From A Local Photographer

 Canyonlands is just 30 minutes outside of Moab but it feels SO remote.
 The sense of vastness is honestly indescribable so we’ll let the pictures do the talking.

 Canyonlands is a great choice if you want easy accessibility – you can literally hop out of the car to a panoramic viewpoint and get insane pictures with absolutely zero effort – OR if you want to get ‘lost’ in the backcountry on a multi-day hike.
 It truly has it ALL!
+And, better yet, since it is a bit further from town, it has waaaay few tourists than Arches.

-Canyonlands National Park Wedding Considerations:
+Canyonlands National Park Considerations:

 • Your wedding Special Use permit fee is $185 and will take ten business days to process